UW-SASWE/sDRIPS/docs/tutorials/config_files/cli.md

 # Command Line Interface (CLI) Guide for Generating Command Area Configuration File

-This function reads a vector dataset (e.g., Shapefile, GeoJSON, GeoPackage, FileGDB) using GeoPandas, extracts the unique command‑area identifiers from the specified attribute column, and writes a YAML config with one section per ID plus a DEFAULT section containing baseline parameters.
+This function reads a vector dataset (e.g., Shapefile, GeoJSON, GeoPackage, GDB file) using GeoPandas, extracts the unique command‑area identifiers from the specified attribute column, and writes a YAML config with one section per ID plus a DEFAULT section containing baseline parameters.
 Here Shapefile format is highly recommended as it